At EAUC, our networks can help you connect with others working on sector sustainability.

 GHG measurement and reporting (chairs: Harriet Wallace, Imperial College London and Charlotte Wood, Nottingham Trent University)

-You can find resources, notes and briefing documents from this group in our resources hub under procurement and supplier engagement.
+You can find resources, notes and briefing documents from this group in our resources hub.